Finding and Working with a Web Designer

 Decide on and prepare all the editorial information and marketing copy your website will contain.
 At a minimum, you’ll want a “home” page (the main page for your site), a page or pages describing your products and services, an “about us” page, and a “contact us” page.
 You should also consider having a way for visitors to sign up for a free newsletter or coupons or something that will get them to give you their email address so you can contact them again after they leave your site.

-Write or have a professional writer create the editorial content as soon as you decide what you want on the site.
+Write or have a professional writer create the editorial content when you decide what you want on the site.
 The purpose of your website is to market your business, and web designers don’t usually specialize in writing marketing copy.
 Remember, the web designer can’t finish the job until you give them the copy that goes on the website.

 Decide what photos or images you’ll need, and make it clear whether you’ll provide the graphics or whether the web designer will need to do it.
-Graphics you may need to provide yourself would include photos of staff and other in-house images.
+Graphics you may need to provide yourself include staff photos and other in-house images.

 Be sure you sign a contract that spells out all the details you have discussed with the designer.